 About our training

-Our trainers are Terri Sawkins, Carly Waters and Annette Bodsworth MBE and together they have developed ‘Lived Experience’ Sensory Awareness Training; a course designed to engage people with the lives of those with sensory impairments covering subjects such as:
+Our trainers are Terri Sawkins, Carly Waters and Annette Bodsworth MBE and together with a fabulous group of sensory impaired volunteers they have developed ‘Lived Experience’ Sensory Awareness Training; a course designed to engage people with the lives of those with sensory impairments covering subjects such as:

 - The causes and effects of sensory loss